Cameron-Fox-28/Cameron-Fox-28.github.io/README.md

 # Cameron Fox

 Hi!
-I'm Cameron, I'm a games developer and 2nd year computer science student at the Univeristy of Cambridge.
-I am also currently completing an internship with Studio Gobo.
+I'm Cameron, I'm a games developer and 3rd year computer science student at the Univeristy of Cambridge.
+I also completed an Engineering Internship at Studio Gobo in the summer 2025.
 My games, many game-jam entries and my Steam release, Anchor Up, are released under "Orange Flag Studio".
 I am also the co-founder and co-president of the Cambridge University Game Development Society (CU-Devs), alongside Samuel Shakeshaft.
 I intend to update this page with games and programming projects that I do in between my studies.

 ## Experience
 - November 2023 - present: Cambridge University Game Development Society Co-President